 Scholarly Commons Citation

 Epstein, Deborah, "Effective Intervention in Domestic Violence Cases: Rethinking the Roles of Prosecutors, Judges, and the Court System" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1711.
+1711.